saturdaifever/PluginsParty/readme.md

 # 🎉 PluginsParty 🎈

 ## Bringing ChatGPT Plugins to All (LLMs and Humans)
-##Join the Party!
+## Join the Party!
 Now you can:

 * Enjoy ChatGPT with plugins today - no waitlist!*
 * Use plugins made for ChatGPT with other LLMs 🌐

 *Don't get too excited!
-Available plugins are limited, but it wont last!
-And what a catchy intro! 🎶
+Available plugins are limited, but it wont last and what a catchy intro! 🎶

 ## The Goal